andf-mongodb/testing/README.md

   launchctl limit
   ```

-- I use the mongodb UNIX default of `64000` for `maxfiles` here, but for `maxproc`, macOS seems to reject the suggested UNIX default of `64000`.
-It even rejected `4096` which is what `brew` attempts to set.
-I use `2128` instead.
+- I use the mongodb UNIX default of `64000` for `maxfiles` here, but for `maxproc`, macOS seems to reject any value for this setting over 2500, so I use `2128` instead.
 Edit to meet your needs.

 ### SOURCES:
 - https://www.real-world-systems.com/docs/launchdPlist.1.html